sehoon787/courses/2025_spring/xai604/setup_environment.md

 Once Conda is installed, you may run the following command to create a Conda environment for this class.

 ```
-conda create --name py3_12_xai604 python=3.12
+conda create --name py3_11_xai604 python=3.11
 ```

-Note that Tensorflow does not support Python 3.13 yet as of Apr.
+Note that Tensorflow does not support a Python verion >=3.12 yet as of Apr.
 2025.

 ## 3. Activating the Conda environment created just ago

 ```
-conda activate py3_12_xai604
+conda activate py3_11_xai604
 ```

 For more information about Conda, please refer to the following page: